-The organizer / assigned teacher receives fund from the HM on weekly basis and make expenditure for purchase of dal, vegetable, oil packet and spices from local market, and draws rice and Double Fortified Salt from the fair price shop.
+The assigned teacher receives fund from the HM on weekly basis and make expenditure for purchase of vegetable, oil packet and spices from local market, and draws rice, pulse and Double Fortified Salt from the fair price shop.
 In this respect one register has also maintained daily to keep the record of ingredients purchased.
 After expenditure, he / she submit vouchers to the HM.

-2.8.2 Whether 'First - in - First - out' (FIFO) method has been adopted for using MDM ingredients such as pulses, oil/fats.
-Condiments salt etc. or not.
+2.8.2 Whether pulses are being procured from NAFED or otherwise.